Carex platyphylla J. Carey - Broad-leaved Sedge

 Morphology

-Tufted perennial to 40 cm; fertile stems lateral, roughened on the angle; sheaths and staminate scales pale green or brownish, not purplish.
-Leaves glaucous (waxy), the larger ones over 17 mm wide; leaves of the sterile shoots mostly 10-25 mm wide, while those of the fertile shoots shorter and rarely over 6 mm wide.
-Staminate spikelets pedunculate; perigynia trigonous, sharply triangular.
+Tufted perennial to 40 cm; fertile stems lateral, roughened on the angle; sheaths and staminate scales pale green or brownish, not purplish; leaves glaucous (waxy), the larger ones over 17 mm wide; leaves of the sterile shoots mostly 10-25 mm wide, while those of the fertile shoots shorter and rarely over 6 mm wide; staminate spikelets pedunculate; perigynia trigonous, sharply triangular.

 Notes

-Wetland indicator: Upland
+Wetland indicator: NA

 References